The Victim (1916 film)

 The Victim is a 1916 American silent drama film that was written and directed by Will S. Davis.
 The film starred Valeska Suratt and Herbert Heyes, and was distributed by Fox Film Corporation.
-All prints are believed to be lost.
+All known copies of the film are believed to be lost in the 1937 Fox vault fire, which destroyed most of the companies silent films and other companies film negatives.